BW-RV-AirBNB-1/Back-End/documentation/Listings.md

     Error: 'Logged in user has no access.'
 }
 ```

 ### OR

-**Condition:**  If a required field does not recieve data or data value = null.
+**Condition:**  If there is invalid data being passed.

 **Code:**  `400 BAD REQUEST`

 **Content Example:**
 ```
 {
-    Error: "Missing Required Field."
+    Message: "Invalid Entry.
+Please enter valid data."
 }
 ```
 ### OR

 **Condition:**  If listing doesn't exist.